RedHatWorkshops/argocd-getting-started/README.md

 > :bulb: **NOTE**: You don't have to use `kustomize`.
 You can `oc apply -f` these files individually

-Once you've installed the Operator, you can now install an ArgoCD Instance.
+Once you've installed the Operator, you can now deplay an ArgoCD Instance.

 # Installing an ArgoCD Instance